CalNourish/pantry-webapp/README.md

 These are the terms relevant to development, so please keep them in mind:
 - The project should be open source.
 - The project should be static rather than server-rendered.
-- A Vercel banner in the footer of each site page.
+- A Vercel banner in the footer of each site page (assuming all pages use the layout component, or at least just the footer component, this will automatically be handled.
+To maintain this, the footer component should always contain the Vercel banner)
 - A Vercel banner in the source repository's README.md file
 - All links back to Vercel should use a UTM tag with the format: ?utm_source=[team-name]&utm_campaign=oss.
 (TODO: if approved, update the team-name value)